-These annual awards were established to keep people ‘enthused’ about working with challenging behavior and enabling those who often exhibit such behavior to lead rewarding lives for themselves and those around them.
-Application is simple: approximately 1,000 words and the preparedness to discuss what you have written.
+These annual awards were established to keep people ‘enthused’ about working with challenging behaviour and enabling those who often exhibit such behaviour to lead rewarding lives for themselves and those around them.
+Application is simple: just 2,000 words, and the preparedness to present your submission here in Leicester if you are shortlisted.
 The application may be on your own behalf or on behalf of your service and each successful submission will be published on our website.

 The benefit of receiving such an award is primarily in satisfaction and status.
 The tangible benefit is in the form of a certificate, which states your receipt of the award.
-You will also be able to put the words “Recipient of a RAID® 2017 award for working with challenging behaviour” on your letters / emails, if you wish.
+You will also be able to put the award winner logo and words “Recipient of the APT-RAID® Award for Excellence in working with Challenging Behaviour 2019” on your letters / emails, if you wish.

 What the award looks for is: (A) a description of an assessment / intervention with a patient or group of patients, (B) the assessment/intervention will feature a positive approach, possibly but not necessarily the RAID® approach, (C) what you describe should “inspire” other people who read it – they should have ideas they want to implement in their practice too.
 Optionally, your submission may be supported by case-studies or other research papers you have written (whether published elsewhere or not), by testimonials from service users, or other written material.